hamdy-youssef/Convert-Currency/README.md

 6. Manage Favorites: Users can view and manage their list of favorite currencies, including adding and removing favorites.

 7. Side-by-Side Comparison: Users can compare multiple currencies side by side for easy analysis.

+## Dark Mode

+The Currency Converter App also includes a dark mode feature, providing users with the option to switch to a darker color scheme for enhanced visibility in low-light environments.
+The app's user interface elements and backgrounds will adapt to the dark mode, offering a comfortable experience during both day and night.

 ## Getting Started